AccessMap/accessmap/README.md

 Running the containers should require only `docker` and `docker-compose`.
 Doing some of the follow-up setup may require `curl`.

-### accessmap-no-db

-This deployment launches all services necessary to run AccessMap Seattle except for the routing database.

-#### Setup
+### Setup

-Setting up this mostly-full deployment is a two-step process, as the analytics server requires a bit of setup and creating some credentials, and then the webapp needs to know those credentials and get restarted (i.e. the docker-compose file needs to be edited).
+Setting up this deployment is a two-step process, as the analytics server requires a bit of setup and creating some credentials, and then the webapp needs to know those credentials and get restarted (i.e. the docker-compose file needs to be edited).